 One common money traps when traveling is hotel parking.
 While many hotels offer free parking, this cost mostly applies to hotels in major cities.

 Costs can range from $20-30 a day, or even higher depending on your location.
 If you are staying for a week, this could add up to $140 or more that you weren’t planning for!

 When researching what hotels to stay at before your trip, make sure to check parking costs.
-They are often hidden and difficult to find, because hotels don’t want to deter you from booking with them.
+They are often hidden and difficult to find because hotels don’t want to deter you from booking with them.
 However, a hotel that is more expensive per night with free parking, might actually be cheaper than a budget hotel with paid parking.

-If you do end up needing to pay to park, check around the area to see if there is any parking garages nearby.
+If you do end up needing to pay to park, check around the area to see if there are any parking garages nearby.
 These are usually cheaper, even if you need to walk a bit.
 Compare the costs, and see what your cheapest option is.

 You might even be able to find street parking if near a residential area, so do some research before agreeing to pay those hefty prices.

 Here are some other hotel hacks that will improve your stay!